RinLovesYou/VRCLinuxAssistant/README.md

 ## Disclaimer
 There are no native ports of MelonLoader to Linux.
 Should this change in the future, I will update the assistant to differentiate between Linux and Windows builds of VRChat, to download the correct version of Melonloader.

+PLEASE NOTE:
+Most, if not all of the actual logic behind this was made by [Knah](https://github.com/knah).
+I merely ported the UI to Avalonia, and fixed anything that broke.
+Since the architecture behind Avalonia is a bit more complex than just adding it as a dependency, i couldn't directly fork his project.

 ## Credits
 Lemon icon from Twitter Emoji